PipeArt Entstehungsgeschichte

 ‘Art washes the dust of everyday life from the soul.’
 Pablo Picasso.

-What could be more mundane than a PVC pipe, for example?
+What could be more mundane than a synthetic pipe, for example?
 With PipeArt, the banal raw material is freed from the ‘dust of the everyday’, so to speak, through the transformation, the view is freed to the new, the beautiful, the soul of the viewer enjoys the work of art that now comes to light.

 ‘Technical knowledge, slow and deliberate work, that of course does not look as beautiful as inspiration, that makes little effect; but these are the only foundations of art.
 ‘Auguste Rodin’